makersacademy/airport_challenge/spec/README.md

     # So I can get passengers to a destination
     # I want to instruct a plane to land at an airport

--1st objective, turn user story into objects & actions
+-Objectives, turn user stories into objects & actions

-object => airport(therefore destination) => plane(object)in air, action: tell plane to land
+object => airport(therefore destination) => plane(object)in air, action: tell plane to land, take off, cannot land when airport full...

 object => plane => action: landed at airport

 - rspec spec/airport_spec.rb to run tests from airport_challenge folder

-# 1st ran feature tests in irb

-# created airport and plane objects and...
-# ran a land_plane method on the airport calling the plane object
-- all gave uninitialized constant errors

-# created an airport_spec.rb file in spec folder with a an empty spec with a class description - uninitialized constant fail but has 100 % coverage

-# created an airport.rb file and added an Airport class
-# added a require to airport.rb file in the spec file -ran rspec with no fails & 100 % coverage

-# ran a feature test from irb, require'd airport.rb file and could initialize an airport object but not a plane object - return to next unit test
+calling Class defined in airport.rb file

+README revised on third commit to make process taken clearer and concentrated on working with airport spec and airport object/class (deleted created plane class & spec file at this stage as over-complicating process)

+# With each step I ran a feature test first in irb then an rspec unit test, making sure they failed first and read result of each failed test.
+I created wrapper examples in my airport_spec then created each definition in my Airport class accordingly, making sure each step was failing then passing and ensuring 100 % coverage

-# ran rubocop and tightened up code accordingly
+# then ran rubocop and tightened up code accordingly - no offences detected and added and commited after each method definition added passed unit tests

-- 1st add, commit & push

-# added it wrapper example to land_plane to airport_spec and ran... no method error.
-Added land_plane definition to Airport class and ran... passed with one example, no failures & 100 % coverage

-# created plane.rb file and plane_spec.rb file for next stage of process

-# ran rubocop

-- 2nd add and commit